 Reasons why the cargo described herein, or any portion of it, cannot be forwarded by a ship which is licensed, or deemed to be licensed, under the Transport Co-ordination Act 1966.

-.............................................................................................................................................

-.............................................................................................................................................

 *Strike out if not applicable.

 (Continued on back)